endiko/show-more-items/README.md

-# show-more-items
+# "Show more" feature, like in an online-shops
-Simple feature "show more" button realization using pug, scss, js
+Super simple realization using pug, scss, js